Espeer5/paperInAPaper/logs/planning/model_selection.md

     - Most commonly used LLM (arguably) which could generate interest in project
   - Llama 2
     - Open source and geared towards research
-    - Strong API with great documentation
+    - Strong API with great documentation available for low cost
-    - FREE for research purposes
+    - FREE to build for research purposes - i.e with HPC could build & use for free
-    - Tunable (!!)
+    - Tunable (!!) if access to HPC, could tune to generate more complex writing

 While Claude and Gemini also provide strong APIs, the expense of Claude does not scale to the experience that I had testing the model.
 In personal experience, Gemini was the least helpful in generating new writing - it may simply be personal preference, but I didn't care for the writing style and the "ideas" it suggested were the least new, least complex, and least interesting.